About this site...

 Many milestones have come and gone and they have provided me with much to be proud of.
 In May 2007 I signed on my first official sponsor, Faststream Recruitment, which has given me the capital to move the site - yet again - to some very serious servers.
 For those who speak "internese" let me throw some numbers at you.
 The new site is hosted with DreamHost based at the Los Angeles Airport in the US, the statistic are just amazing considering where the site first started.
 The new site can occupy an unlimited amount of hard disc space, and the monthly traffic (bandwidth), well, it is also unlimited.

-In May 2011, the site occupied about 4.6 gigabytes of server space, and the (almost) 25,000 visits of the month, used up about 95 gigabytes of bandwidth.
+In May 2011, the site occupied about 4.6 gigabytes of server space, and the (almost) 25,000 visits per month, used up about 95 gigabytes of bandwidth.

 To put it in perspective, when I patch together the first version of the site back in 1999, the main content (writing) occupied about 4 megabytes of space.
 The picture area occupied about 17 megabytes.
 At the time I was using my ISP's servers; they offered 5 separate web spaces of 5 megabytes, that's why the site was always so barebones, pictures ate up so much room.
 The picture archive was a disaster to maintain, because of the different web spaces that had to be coordinated.
 Every time I made one change, I would have to change a quadzillion links and such.
 It was all very frightening.
 Over time, I stole some web space from some of my buddies, each time the site grew by 5 megabytes and a ton of headaches.
 My ISP eventually raised the web space quota to 20 megabytes per email address, I thought I had won the lottery - wow I had 100 megabytes!
 The site grew accordingly and I breathed a little easier.